How-to

 What the IPs page is for

-The IPs page sits alongside the existing Offenders (ASN) and Paths pages as a first-class surface for the third important dimension: who, at the IP level, is sending us traffic?
+The IPs page sits alongside the Offenders (ASN) and Paths pages as a first-class surface for the third important dimension: who, at the IP level, is sending us traffic?

 ASN tells you "which network."
 Path tells you "which endpoint."
 IP tells you "which individual client."
 Combined with ASN and path, it's the answer to "is this one bot or many humans?".